liam-e/budgie/README.md

-# Budgie - Budgeting Simplified
+# Budgie

+An app aimed at simplifying budgeting

 ## Overview